autobrr/autobrr.com/docs/filters/basics.md

 If nothing but name and an indexer is specifed, it will match against anything for that indexer.

+All filters are **case-insensitive**, so write them however you desire.

 ## General

 ### Name